Even if you’re not a pro baller, take precautions to avoid damage, while on the court.

-“Even though an ankle sprain is a very common injury to the basketball player, they should not been taken lightly,” states Tan, who is also a foot and ankle specialist at the Department of Orthopaedic Surgery at Keck Medicine of USC.
+“Even though an ankle sprain is a very common injury to the basketball player, they should not been taken lightly,” states Tan.
 “Neglecting an injury to the ankle increases the risk of sustaining another injury.
 With subsequent injuries, the ankle may become unstable and require surgical intervention.”

 Shoe support is crucial for preventing ankle injuries, so choose well-fitting sneakers with grip to prevent slipping and high-tops for ankle support.
 You can also tape up your ankle or use a brace.
 Ankle injuries can lead to more problems in your knee, hip or back, as you unevenly distribute your weight, so it’s important to get any problems treated right away.